redis/redis-doc/commands/eval.md

 The client library implementation can always optimistically send `EVALSHA` under the hoods even when the client actually called `EVAL`, in the hope the script was already seen by the server.
 If the `NOSCRIPT` error is returned `EVAL` will be used instead.

 Passing keys and arguments as `EVAL` additional arguments is also very useful in this context as the script string remains constant and can be efficiently cached by Redis.

 Script cache semantics
 ---

-Executed scripts are guaranteed to be in the script cache forever.
+Executed scripts are guaranteed to be in the script cache **forever**.
 This means that if an `EVAL` is performed against a Redis instance all the subsequent `EVALSHA` calls will succeed.

-The only way to flush the script cache is by explicitly calling the SCRIPT FLUSH command, that will flush the scripts cache.
-This is usually needed only when the instance is going to be instantiated for another customer in a cloud environment.
+The only way to flush the script cache is by explicitly calling the SCRIPT FLUSH command, that will *completely flush* the scripts cache removing all the scripts executed so far.
+This is usually needed only when the instance is going to be instantiated for another customer or application in a cloud environment.

 The reason why scripts can be cached for long time is that it is unlikely for a well written application to have so many different scripts to create